 Live Chat Costs

 Live chat costs can range from free up to about $80 per user, per month, depending on the number of users, monthly conversations, customization options, level of support, and the advanced options offered.
-Because live chat is part of customer service and sales, it will often be bundled with CRM software, either free or as a low cost add-on.
+Because live chat is part of customer service and sales, it will often be bundled with CRM software or other business account management software, either free or as a low cost add-on.
 Small businesses needing basic features will not need to spend more than about $25 per month.

 A reasonably-priced live chat option for most small businesses is Freshchat.
 Their starter plan is $15 per user, per month, and includes the features necessary to provide a chat as a channel for your company.
 Plans with more advanced features, such as automation and customization, are $15, $24, and $50 per user, per month.
 Sign up for a 30-day free trial.